T

 +

 No, it is not recommended to drink tap water in Goa.
-While some hotels may have filtered water, it's best to stick to bottled water for drinking and brushing your teeth.
-Unsafe water can lead to gastrointestinal issues.
-Always ensure bottled water seals are intact before purchasing and consuming.
+While many hotels and restaurants may use filtered water, it's safest to stick to bottled water for drinking and brushing your teeth.
+Packaged mineral water is widely available across the state, from larger towns to beachside shacks.
+Avoid ice in drinks unless you are sure it's made from purified water.

 Is English widely spoken in Goa?